Enacted on March 1, 2008

 Article 1.
 Purpose

-These regulations aim to establish and adhere to research and publication ethics of authors and reviewers with regard to the publication of research papers in the "Korean Journal of Clinical Psychology” (hereinafter referred to as "the Journal"), an official journal of the Korean Clinical Psychological Association (KCPA) (herein referred to as "the Association").
+These regulations aim to establish and adhere to research and publication ethics of authors and reviewers with regard to the publication of articles in the "Korean Journal of Clinical Psychology” (hereinafter referred to as "the Journal"), an official journal of the Korean Clinical Psychological Association (KCPA) (herein referred to as "the Association").

 Article 2.
-Ethics of Researchers
+Ethical Conduct of Researchers

 - Researchers shall be honest in conducting research.
-Researchers shall be honest in performing the whole process of research, such as idea derivation, research funding, publication of research results, and fair compensation for research participants.
+Researchers shall be honest in conducting the whole process of research, such as idea derivation, research funding, publication of research results, and fair compensation for research participants.

 - In cases where participants are in a potentially dependent relationship with the researcher, such as therapy clients and students, researchers shall take measures to protect them from possible harm that may occur should the research participant refuse to participate or abandon participation.